 Executive Director: Rev. Walter Pimpong

-Since 1984, I.N.
-Network Ghana has been on the forefront of the fight against the Trokosi practice, a cruel tradition which removes young girls from their families to serve as slaves to the village priest.
-By negotiating with the priests and pointing out the evils of slavery, I.N.
-Network Ghana has seen thousands of young women set free.
-With the government of Ghana now committed to eliminating the Trokosi practice, I.N.
-Network Ghana is determined to free every young girl from slavery.
+Since 1984, International Needs has been on the forefront of the fight against the Trokosi practice, a cruel tradition which removes young girls from their families to serve as slaves to the village priest.
+By negotiating with the priests and pointing out the evils of slavery, IN has seen thousands of young women set free.
+With the government of Ghana now committed to eliminating the Trokosi practice, International Needs is determined to free every young girl from slavery.

 Fetish priests have a powerful voice in the Volta Region of Ghana.
 As part of the Trokosi practice, the village priest demands a virgin girl as atonement for a sin allegedly committed by an elder family member.
 Families are gripped with fear and obey this order, sending their little daughter to the village shrine to become a slave for life.
 The girls living in the village shrine face constant physical and sexual abuse, and they are forced to raise the children they conceive as a result of sexual abuse.

 I.N.
 Network is committed to freeing every young woman and child from Trokosi slavery.
 We begin by building relationships with the priests and community leaders.
 We help them see the damage they are doing in the lives of the young girls and, indeed, the entire village.
 When the fetish priests understand how the Trokosi system negatively effects the village, change can begin.
 When all the children in the village are able to go to school, they learn that slavery is not okay.
 A new generation of children can grow up in freedom with the skills to stop the Trokosi practice from happening in the future.